-Let me be brief here, as I am not providing you an analysis of a current crisis or the like.
 I'd like to inform you of some useful exercises and what to avoid, in order to achieve some tranquility and a sharp focus.
-This article is going to be to the point, and contains a table of content for your perusal.
-There is nothing tricky, or bewildering about the contents, it's simply a matter of practice for your attention to shift towards your Self.
+This article is going to be to the point, and contains a table of contents for your perusal.
+There is nothing tricky, or bewildering about the material here, it's simply a matter of practice for your attention to shift towards your Self.

-I am simple in these matters, so i'll provide this to you as a free book, use it as you please, but don't hurt anyone with this knowledge or it will repay you tenfold.
+I'll provide this book for free, use it as you please, but don't hurt anyone with this knowledge or it will repay you tenfold.
 You might see a benefit or a boon out of it, but don't collude with the devil by pretending you're something you are not, as does such the like of Sadguru and others.
-As they say in Québecois, we don't work for the devil, but only his step-brothers and half-cousins", meaning that "maybe we won't be so damned if nobody finds out", but we all know how that works out in the long run.
+As they say in Québecois, "we don't work for the devil, but only his step-brothers and half-cousins", meaning that "maybe we won't be so damned if nobody finds out", but we all know how that works out in the long run.
 This is a free journey, the price is mostly sheer exhaustion.

 Table of Contents

 - So-Hum is magnificent

 - So-Hum meditation <– you were looking for this, maybe?

 - Avoiding superpowers :)